mackelab/msne-datascience-2018/README.md

 # msne-datascience-2018
-Course material for the data science course fundamentals course at TUM
+Course material for the data science fundamentals at TUM